fabianaColombo/orders-microservice/README.md

 ## Getting Started

-These instructions will cover usage information and for the docker container
+These instructions will cover how to start the application in development

 ### Prerequisities